Roswell DUI Lawyers

 At a license suspension hearing, the judge has a minimal role in deciding your case.
 The judge is bound by law to only look at certain statutory factors to determine whether those were met.
 That is it.
 The judge does not look at your criminal or driver’s history.
 The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

-Like other court proceedings, the OSAH judge will enforce the Georgia Rules of Evidence.
-The officer testifies first because the burden is on your Roswell DUI officer to establish that the statutory factors were met.
+Like other court proceedings, the OSAH judge will enforce the Georgia Rules of Evidence at a license suspension hearing.
+The arresting officer in your Roswell Driving Under the Influence case testifies first because the burden is on your Roswell DUI officer to establish that the statutory factors were met.
 Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The Roswell DUI officer is then subject to cross-examination.
 Sometimes, we may place our clients or witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
 The judge will then decide typically within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
 If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

-Suppose the OSAH judge finds that one or more of the applicable statutory factors above are unmet.
+Suppose the OSAH judge finds that one or more of the applicable statutory factors above were not met.
+You win!
 In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
 Georgia DDS will then delete the license suspension action from your driver’s history (no administrative license suspension).
 This does not mean that your Roswell DUI criminal charges are being dismissed, but a license suspension hearing can be a great tool to gain an advantage in your Roswell DUI criminal case.

-Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt).
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt) and you lose the license suspension hearing in your Roswell DUI case.
 In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, suspending the driver’s license.
 Again, your license may be suspended because the burden on the Roswell DUI officer is too low to meet in these hearings.
 However, we may still gain an advantage in your Roswell DUI criminal case based on testimony from the hearing.
 The decision can be appealed if the judge commits a ruling error.

 Can I handle the license suspension hearing myself in my Roswell DUI case?

 Because an administrative license suspension from a Georgia DUI arrest is a complex subject that even many lawyers don’t understand, we strongly encourage you to contact us immediately to discuss your Roswell DUI case.
+It is not wise to handle the license suspension hearing yourself.
 Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days from the date of arrest to request a hearing through the Georgia Department of Driver Services.

 A warning to drivers:

 As a warning to drivers, the Governor’s Office of Highway Safety annually mobilizes sober driving campaigns.
 The Drive Sober or Get Pulled Over program ran from August 14 through Labor Day and will again be conducted from mid-December through January 1 (New Year’s Day).
 Georgia State Patrol also annually enforces its 100 Days of Summer H.E.A.T and Operation Zero Tolerance campaigns.
 During these campaigns, we usually see increased concentrated patrols, aggressive traffic enforcement, and sobriety checkpoints (roadblocks).
-Georgia State Patrol and the Department of Public Safety (DPS) recently issued a press release discussing the 20 fatalities over the Labor Day holiday travel period.
+Georgia State Patrol and the Department of Public Safety (DPS) recently issued a press release that seventeen people were killed in Thanksgiving Day holiday travel period crashes.
+Also, 425 people were arrested for DUI.
+The Thunder Task Force campaign is currently running.

-Here are recent Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (Georgia GOHS) to never drink and drive and to drive sober:
+Here are recent Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (Georgia GOHS) to never drive under the influence of alcohol or drugs, and to use a sober driver:

 Call our experienced Roswell DUI lawyers today: